 You have the option of setting some settings for the VAT Validation on the tab.
 These are taken into account during processing.
 These settings are described in detail below.

-You have the option to set the number of retries of a test or query by entering the value of the tests.
+You have the option to set the number of retries of a validation by entering the value of the tests.
 Repetition of the request can be triggered if the remote office of the Federal Central Office for Taxes is busy or your network connection will cause a timeout.
 Each attempt is stored in the audit log, if enabled.

-If spaces are allowed in your master data when entering VAT ID number, this may result in errors in the query.
-This setting gives you the Possibility that the query ignores them.
+If spaces are allowed in your master data when entering VAT number, this may result in errors in the validation.
+This setting gives you the Possibility that the validation ignores them.

-If the entry of lowercase letters in your master data is allowed when entering VAT ID number, this may result in errors in the query.
-This setting gives you the Possibility that the query is case-sensitive and automatically set to the correct format.
+If the entry of lowercase letters in your master data is allowed when entering VAT number, this may result in errors in the validation.
+This setting gives you the Possibility that the validation is case-sensitive and automatically set to the correct format.

-The interface of the Federal Central Office automatically checks in the event of a faulty qualified query to see if the VAT ID number is still correct (simple query).
+The interface of the Federal Central Office automatically checks in the event of a faulty qualified validation to see if the VAT number is still correct (simple validation).
 That Return is marked as valid.
 Want to If you disable this option, you have the option to do so.
 In the log files, this results in error 900.

 With this setting, you have the option to change the code page of the CSV output of the VAT Validation control.
 By default, UTF-8 is specified here.
 If the CSV file is used with Microsoft Excel, it is recommended to use Win1252 (this corresponds to the ANSI encoding).